 1. MAKE THE PUDDING

-Banana Pudding Trifle begins with a creamy, decadent homemade vanilla pudding and layers of fresh sliced bananas.
+Banana Pudding Trifle begins with a creamy, decadent homemade vanilla pudding and layers of freshly sliced bananas.
 If you don’t want to make pudding yourself, purchase 3 large boxes of vanilla pudding mix, whip up a big batch, and use that instead.

 2. MAKE THE WHIPPED CREAM